 Most of the inward FDI originates from European neighbouring countries.
-One third of the FDI stock comes from Austria, which is the main foreign investor in Slovenia.
-It is followed by Switzerland (12%), Italy (9%), Germany (8%), France (7%) and Croatia (6%), according to 2013 data (Graph 2.3.24).
+One third of the FDI stock comes from Austria, who is the main foreign investor in Slovenia.
+It is followed by Switzerland (12%), Italy (9%), Germany (8%), France (7%) and Croatia (6%), by 2013 data (Graph 2.3.24).

 In terms of stocks of FDI, Slovenia lags severely behind other countries.
-According to Unctad data (36) the level of FDI in Slovenia is markedly lower than the EU average of 49.5% of GDP (Graph 2.3.25).
-Moreover, Slovenia's peers registered above-average FDI stocks built up during 1990s privatisations and more recently due to active policies to attract FDI, such as improving the business environment and investment incentives.
+According to the Unctad data (53) the level of FDI in Slovenia was markedly lower than the EU average of 49.5% of GDP (Graph 2.3.25).
+Moreover, Slovenia's peers registered above-average FDI stocks built up during 1990s' privatisations and more recently due to active policies to attract FDI, such as improving the business environment and investment incentives.